HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

 </p>

 ### 8. Create a parent relationship between the head of a bone and an empty, and the tail of the same bone with a different empty

+The "child" object will follow the "parent object.
+So, we want the bone heads and tails to follow their corresponding marker!
+We can create functions to automate this process for each bone/marker set.

   ```python
 #parent heads and tails to empties